kono94/survey-webapp/README.md

 - prepared statements when user input is involved, simple "mysqli_query" if all parameters are intern
 - seperated queries in iteration instead of big single query
 - avoiding html-echoing as much as possible, using shortcuts like "<?= $var ?>" or "while():", "endwhile;"
+- deleting of category is forbidden if already category is present in at least one survey, because a survey must have a category

 weaknesses:
 - Excessive Querying in loops instead of bigger statements and mapping afterwards